Right-Beating Horizontal Nystagmus

 Downbeat with clockwise torsion — pattern associated with left anterior canal involvement.

-Upward fast phase with counterclockwise torsion — the mirror beat of right-sided posterior canal BPPV (i.e., left posterior canal).
+Upward fast phase with counterclockwise torsion — the mirror beat of left posterior canal BPPV.

 Downbeat with counterclockwise torsion — consistent with right anterior canal involvement.